JannesMeyer/KataGameOfLife/Readme.md

 - 2-3: survival
 - 4-8: death

-Any dead cell with exactly three live neighbours becomes a living cell
+Any dead cell with exactly three alive neighbours becomes a living cell